-All full-time Court Security Sergeants.
-Excluded: Director of Court Security, Court Security Lieutenant and all other supervisory, managerial and confidential employees and all other employees excluded by the Illinois Public Employees Labor Relations Act and all employees within any other collective bargaining agreement.
+All full-time and part-time Court Security Officers.
+Excluded: Chief of Court Security, Court Security Supervisor and all other supervisory, managerial and confidential employees and all other employees excluded by the Illinois Public Employees Labor Relations Act and all employees within any existing collective bargaining units.